Saving Money with Consistent Enterprise Applications

 What’s wrong with this approach?

 By using a standard UI toolkit that includes a design system, digital design teams can create applications with consistent interactions and create standard elements to use when designing applications.
-As future applications are created, the designers and developers will save time by following the standards and using the established design components.
+As future applications are made, the designers and developers will save time by following the standards and using the established design components.

 As shown in the graphic, a Forrester Total Economic Impact study found that by using a UX/UI process, companies saw a 33% reduction in the time required for project development and testing.